Tensor diagrams and cluster combinatorics at punctures: Cluster nature of the moduli spaces

+For example, in the above example, mutation at vertex 1 (whose variable is $\det(u_1 u_2 u_3 v_1)$) yields the new variable given by $\det(u_1u_2w_1v_2)$.
+The right hand side of the Pl\"ucker relation is

+Note that $1'$ is a mutable variable in the seed fragment $\Sigma_r(\delta)$ where $\delta$ is the triangle $pqb_2$.
+This completes our discussion of the case in which we have one boundary side.

-\begin{proof} If both of the two triangles involved in a flip have no boundary sides, then the statement is a specialization of \cite[Proposition 10.1]{FGMod}.
-If both triangles have a boundary side, and if these sides are adjacent along the boundary of the quadrilateral in which the flip takes place, then the flip is forbidden because it does not result in a taut triangulation.
-If instead the two boundary sides are on opposite sides of this quadrilateral, then the $k-1$ vertices of $Q_k(\delta)$ on the edge which needs to be flipped have no arrows between them.
+Finally we consider the case that both triangles has a boundary side.
+Since the flip results in a taut triangulation, these two sides must be opposite each other in the quadilateral in which the flip is performed.
+There are $k-1$ vertices of $Q_k(\delta)$ on the edge which needs to be flipped.
+These vertices have no arrows between them and each vertex is four-valent in the quiver.
 Mutating at each of them (in any order, since these mutations commute) realizes the flip.
-Each exchange relation is a three-term Pl\"ucker relation.
+As above, each exchange relation is a three-term Pl\"ucker relation, and the variable that results is the one which we would expect to see when we perform the flip. \end{proof}

-Finally, we consider the case of a flip in which exactly one of the sides of the quadrilateral is a boundary side.
-In the case $G = {\rm SL}_4$, the required sequence of mutations it to mutate at the vertices labeled 1,2,3,4,5,6 (in that order) in the following picture:

-This sequence of mutations readily generalizes to the ${\rm SL}_k$ case.
-Despite the left/right asymmetry in the quiver $Q^1_k(\delta)$, the analogous mutation sequence (mutate along the top row, then the row below it, etc.) also works when the non-boundary triangle is ``left of'' the triangle with a boundary side.
-Each mutation in this sequence is a three-term Pl\"ucker relation.
-We omit the remaining straightforward details. \end{proof}

-\begin{remark} We do not prove here that our initial clusters provide rational coordinate systems on~$\mathcal{A}'({\rm SL}_k,\mathbb{S})$ although we believe this should be true.
+\begin{remark} We do not prove here that our initial clusters provide rational coordinate systems on~$\mathcal{A}'_{{\rm SL}_k,\mathbb{S}}$ although we believe this should be true.
 One might be able to prove these statements by mimicking the proofs of these statements given in \cite{FGMod}, or by establishing the cluster fibration property from Remark~\ref{rmk:subtle}.

 We content ourselves here by showing that the size of our initial cluster matches the dimension of the moduli space.
 Indeed, the difference in the dimensions of the two moduli spaces is $|\mathbb{M}_\partial|(\dim G/U - \dim V) = |\mathbb{M}_\partial|(\binom k 2 -1)$ using \eqref{eq:flagparametercount} and \eqref{eq:vectorparametercount}.
 By inspection, the quiver $Q^1_k$ has $\binom k 2-1$ fewer vertices than $Q_k$.
 The cardinality $|\mathbb{M}_\partial|$ is the number of boundary intervals, which is the number of times $Q_k^1$ rather than $Q_k$ is used when creating the quiver $Q'_k(\Delta)$.
 The claim follows. \end{remark}